 AGEs are also known as glycotoxins.
 AGEs or gylcotoxins have been studied at great length because they play a significant role in the degeneration related to diabetes.
 Why?
 Diabetics have high levels of sugar in their blood, so they are more susceptible to the effects of AGEs.

-All blood sugars are glycated, or cross-linked with a fat molecule, called a lipid, or a protein.
+All blood sugars are glycated, or cross-linked, with either a protein or a fat molecule, known as a lipid.
 This means that they donate an electron and are involved in oxidation.
 Glycation is a random process, and AGEs or glycotoxins are the result.

-If AGEs cause collagen to stiffen and breakdown, then skin is no exception.
+What else is made of collagen?
+Skin!
+AGEs cause collagen to stiffen and breakdown, and skin is no exception.
 The elastin and collagen found in skin help to maintain its firmness and elasticity.
 As we mentioned before, AGEs develop from the cross-linking of sugars in the blood with proteins.
 Collagen is one of the most abundant proteins in our body, and its susceptibility to AGEs is one reason why the hardening and stiffening of internal vascular walls becomes such a problem in those with high-sugar diets.

-Several studies have found that B vitamins, especially thiamin (B1) and pyridoxamine (B6), help to drastically mitigate the presence of AGEs in the body.
-(5)
+Several studies have found that B vitamins, especially thiamin (B1) and pyridoxamine (B6), help to drastically mitigate the presence of AGEs in the body.5 A healthy gut supports your body’s ability to manufacture B vitamins.
+Healthy intestinal microbiota are especially adept at generating them.

-On the Body Ecology Diet, we know that supporting the inner ecosystem means supporting your body’s ability to manufacture B vitamins.
-This is because healthy intestinal microbiota are especially adept at generating B vitamins.
-The best way to nourish you inner ecosystem and keep the population of healthy microbes in your gut thriving is to consume fermented foods with every meal.
+The best way to nourish your inner ecosystem — and keep the population of healthy microbes in your gut thriving — is to consume fermented foods with every meal.

 - Choose to make fermented condiments at home and use them whenever possible.

-- Use the Body Ecology Vegetable Starter Culture to ferment your own vegetables.
+- Vegetable Starter Culture to ferment your own vegetables.
 Fermented vegetables wonderfully complement any salad and are particularly important when eating a meal that includes animal proteins.

 - Body Ecology fermented beverages, like Innergy Biotic and homemade coconut water kefir, can drastically benefit the microbial populations in your gut.